In Willoughby City, Mining had the highest productivity by industry, generating $398,748 per worker in 2018/19.

 Worker productivity by industry is calculated by dividing the industry value add by the number of persons employed in that industry.
 It shows which industries generate the most value add per employee.
 Some industry sectors, such as retail trade, are not highly productive per worker, but they employ a lot of people.
 Other industries, such as mining, employ fewer people but generate high levels of productivity.
 Each plays an important role in the economy.

 Worker productivity data should be viewed in conjunction with Employment by industry (Total)and Employment by industry (FTE), to see the relative size of employment in each industry, and with Local workers income to see how many local workers are actually each in each industry, and with Sources of income data to see whether employment is the main way income is derived.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.
 National Economics (NIEIR) - Modelled series

 |Willoughby City - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in Willoughby City in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in Willoughby City in 2018/19 shows the three highest industries were: